Blood Moon total lunar eclipse, 7/8 September 2025

 Save 30% on the shop price when you subscribe to BBC Sky at Night Magazine today!

-There's a total lunar eclipse visible on September 7, 2025, and if you're based in India, China, Russia, western Australia, east Africa and the regions surrounding central Asia, you'll get to see the whole thing.
+Observers based in in India, China, Russia, Australia and New Zealand, east Africa and the regions surrounding central Asia, got to see the whole thing.

-This lunar eclipse isn't visible in North America, although the very western part of Alaska may be able to see a partial lunar eclipse.
+This lunar eclipse – sometimes known as a blood Moon – wasn't visible in North America, although the very western part of Alaska may have been able to see a partial lunar eclipse.

 Get weekly stargazing advice by signing up to our e-newsletter and subscribing to our YouTube channel.